yayayapanterrra/prioritization-tests/README.md

+# GA-FP+Div: Genetic Algorithm with Fault-Proneness Estimations and Diversification for Test Case Prioritization

 ## Authors and Contributors

-The main contributors Yaroslav Kachanov, student of SPbPU ICSC, and Egor Brizhitskiy, student of MIPT.
+The main contributors Yaroslav Kachanov, student of SPbPU ICSC.

 The advisor and contributor Vladimir A. Parkhomenko, Senior Lecturer of SPbPU ICSC.

 ## Introduction

-This is a research project for comparing four Test Case Prioritization (TCP) algorithms — Total Coverage, Additional Coverage, MOTCP (Ranked NSGA-II), and CAP (Cluster-based Adaptive Prioritization) — on real-world defects from the BugsInPy benchmark.
+This is a research project for comparing four Test Case Prioritization (TCP) algorithms — Random, Additional (greedy), GA-Base, and the proposed GA-FP+Div (a genetic algorithm with a multi-component fitness function combining code coverage, fault-proneness via Change Impact Analysis, and structural diversity via Jaccard distance) — on the BigFaultMatrix and Defects4J datasets using APFD and APFDc metrics.

 The project is completed during the preparation of Yaroslav Kachanov's work under Testing of Software at SPbPU Institute of Computer Science and Cybersecurity (SPbPU ICSC).